insure logo

 Does your car’s model year affect insurance rates in Vermont?

-In Vermont – as in many other states – a car’s model year can impact your insurance rates.
-For instance, the annual premium for a 2023 Honda Accord LX is around $2,313, while insuring the 2024 model costs $1,560.
+In Vermont, as in most states, your car’s model year can impact your insurance rate.
+For example, the average annual premium for a 2023 Honda Accord LX is $2,313, compared to $1,560 for the 2024 model.

 • Bodily injury liability per person and per accident